 Helix Collectiveis supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Department ofArts and Culture.

 Sarah Robinson: flute & Chair of the Board

-Sarah Robinson is a founding member of Helix Collective, the director of Helix Collective’s Los Angeles Live Score Film Festival and co-director of Classical Revolution: L.A.
+Sarah Robinson is a founding member of Helix Collective and the director of Helix Collective’s Los Angeles Live Score Film Festival.
 Sarah is the author of Clubbing for Classical Musicians, a guide to presenting music in alternative venues which has been called “enlightening, instructional, and inspiring.”

 Sarah’s extensive film credits include the scores for over fifty films including A Fairy’s Game, the Mad Whale, and the documentary Gold Balls.
 She has recorded scores for television, video games, commercials, and several albums including her solo flute album “Flaut Haus,” and the debut album of the Brendan Eder Ensemble.
 She has performed and recorded with a variety of film, television, and video game composers including Jeff Beal, Deborah Lurie, Jeff Russo, Laura Karpman, Eimear Noone, Julia Newman, and George S. Clinton.
 Sarah served previously as Principal Flute with the Battle Creek Symphony Orchestra and has performed with orchestras around the United States.
 She holds degrees in flute performance from the Royal Northern College of Music, the University of Illinois, the University of South Carolina, and the Chicago College of Performing Arts.